-“TIAA and the University of Illinois share a long-term perspective and a commitment to agricultural research.
-We are proud to collaborate with the University on this venture, which will generate more of the sophisticated research needed to drive long-term and sustainable practices by institutional investors, businesses and farmers,” said Heather Davis, head of TIAA’s global private fixed income and equity investments.
-“Sustainable practices help ensure that farmers increase productivity to meet rising demand for food around the world, while maximizing land values over the long term.”
+TIAA-Nuveen and the University of Illinois share a long-term perspective and a commitment to agricultural research.
+Through collaborative efforts with the University on this venture, there will always be a source of independent, sophisticated research needed to drive long-term understanding of the sector, and to contribute to sustainable practices by institutional investors, businesses and farmers.
+Sustainable farming practices help ensure that farmers increase productivity to meet rising demand for food around the world, while maximizing land values over the long term.

-“Farmers, educators and investors rely upon the University of Illinois for leading-edge agricultural research,” said Robert J. Hauser, dean of the College of Agricultural, Consumer and Environmental Sciences at the University of Illinois.
+“Farmers, educators and investors rely upon the University of Illinois for leading-edge agricultural research,” said Robert J. Hauser, former dean of the College of Agricultural, Consumer and Environmental Sciences at the University of Illinois.
 “The TIAA Center for Farmland Research will help us create the tools needed to promote sustainable and innovative agriculture practices and maintain our status as the premier source for farmland research.”